sivakumar-kailasam/cli-guides/content/basic-use.md

 ### Example

 This command builds the app using the production configuration, so that means by default, it will use maximum minification for best app performance.
-See `ember-cli-build.js` to make custom configurations.

 ```
 ember build --environment production